kristianpennacchia/zzz-readermenuredesign.koplugin/README.md

 #### Troubleshooting

+- **All of the icons are hazard (⚠️) symbols.**
-- If the icons don't appear and you instead see 'hazard' symbols, try putting the icons directly into `/koreader/resources/icons` instead of `mdlight`.
+    - Try putting the icons directly into `/koreader/resources/icons` instead of `mdlight`.

+- **Icons are not showing**
+    - This can happen if you upgraded from an older version of this plugin.
+Try deleting this plugins SVG icons from `/koreader/resources/icons/mdlight` and replace them with the PNG icons from the [latest release](https://github.com/kristianpennacchia/zzz-readermenuredesign.koplugin/releases/latest).

 ## Settings

 - Reader Highlight menu:
     - Open Menu → Tools 🛠️ → More tools → Reader Menu Redesign → Show Unknown Buttons In Reader Highlight Menu.
     - This will toggle showing/hiding the 'unknown' buttons (buttons without special handling in this plugin) in the Reader Highlight menu.
 - Dict Quick Lookup:
     - Open Menu → Tools 🛠️ → More tools → Reader Menu Redesign → Show Nav Buttons In Dict Quick Lookup.
     - This will toggle showing/hiding the 'nav' buttons in the Dict Quick Lookup to navigate between dictionaries, wikipedia entires, etc.
     - Alternatively: You can simply swipe left-to-right to navigate instead, but these buttons are more useful for PC/Mac.